PWA

 Debug service worker with confidence in development mode without caching

-Internationalization (a.k.a I18N) with next-i18next
+Internationalization (a.k.a I18N) with

-Configurable by the same for and
+Configurable by the same workbox configuration options for GenerateSW and InjectManifest

-(Experimental) precaching .module.js
+(Experimental) precaching

 Thanks to Next.js 9+, we can use the public